 We realize that sometimes a parent and/or student will forget to bring money to pay for meals.
 However, federal and state child nutrition guidelines prohibit schools from allowing students to accrue charges.

 Please remember the following items regarding charges:

 All meals must be paid for in advance of eating them.
 Your child(ren) should bring money first thing Monday morning.
 Please pay for a minimum of one week at a time if possible.
 We suggest keeping at least \$5-7 in your child(ren)'s account at all times if you are a full-paying or reduced-paying household.
-There is NO charge for utilizing the My School Bucks website to monitor a student's account balance.
-The site can be accessed at www.myschoolbucks.com.
-Please utilize our online payment system to pay and/or to simply view current balances and get reminder e-mails free of charge.
+Please utilize My School Bucks (www.myschoolbucks.com).
+FREE of charge to check account balances and receive low balance emails.

 Students whose parents have applied for free and reduced meals must still pay for meals until approval is official.
 Benefits are not retro-active.
-Parents are responsible for ALL meals their child(ren) eat until official approval is made by the Child Nutrition office.
+Parents are responsible for ALL meals their child(ren) eats until official approval is made by the Child Nutrition office.
 This can take up to 10 days.
 A notification letter will be sent home.
 Parents who are waiting for approval from the Child Nutrition office for free and reduced meals must provide for student meals by sending money or packing a lunch.